 There is much in the village for visitors to enjoy, with stables, livery, reservoir for sailing and fishing, walking, including the Leicester Round.

 The Fernie Hunt is also a tourist attraction.
-The only one of the five Leicestershire hunts to be contained entirely within the county, and can trace it's history back to 1853 when the "Billesdon Country" was separated from the rest of the Quorn Hunt.
+The only one of the five Leicestershire hunts to be contained entirely within the county, and can trace its history back to 1853 when the "Billesdon Country" was separated from the rest of the Quorn Hunt.
 The hunt has a large following and on some of the hunt days will cross much of the Saddington countryside with horse and hounds.

 Another significant tourist attraction is Saddington Car Boot Sale.
 This has been organised by Gary Dilkes since 1992.
 It is the largest car boot sale in Leicestershire with over 500 car booters regularly attending.
 The car boot sale is held on 28 days of the year (weather permitting) from March to October.